hypi-universe/fn-fcm/README.md

 The return type is `Json` but you can create a custom type and return that instead.
 Note that the structure of the custom type must match the structure returned from this function.

+Note, `src` is set to `hypi` in the example above.
+Leave this.
+Hypi has published this function and made it public.
+You can use it as shown in the example above without building/publishing (which will use your serverless allowance).

 `FCM_SVC_ACC_JSON` env is required.
 You create an environment variable in your Hypi app with this name and provide the value on each instance that uses this function.
 `action` - must be one of `send`,`send-multiple`,`send-to-topic`,`subscribe`,`unsubscribe`